Automated HDR real estate photography processing multiple images with AI-powered editing

 Q4.
 How tolerant is your customer of quality variance?
 A luxury brokerage will reject 2% off-spec; a high-volume wholesaler will accept 8%.
 This answer sets your QC flag rate and therefore your margin.

 Q5.
 What is your real turnaround SLA?
-If customers do not need under-1-hour delivery, save the money on reserved GPU and live with 2–6-hour batch windows.
+If customers do not need under-one-hour delivery, save the money on reserved GPU and live with 2–6-hour batch windows.
 If you promise 20 minutes, budget 2× the GPU capacity.

 Five pitfalls that kill HDR projects